What is in this leaflet

 Weight - your doctor may advise you to lose weight if you are overweight.

-Exercise - make moderate exercise a part of your routine, e.g. walking, cycling or swimming.
+Exercise - make exercise a part of your routine - walking is good.
 Ask your doctor for advice before starting exercise.

-Smoking - your doctor will advise you to stop smoking.
+Smoking - your doctor will advise you to stop smoking or at least cut down.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Simvastatin Sandoz.